bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Adrex would have lifted his hands if they wasn't filled with items.
 "I compared them to dwarfs and Duergars, which I really shouldn't..."

-"No, you should not have" she interrupted him, the anger back in her voice, as she strode towards him, fist clenched.
+"NO, YOU SHOULD NOT HAVE" she interrupted him, the anger back in her voice, as she strode towards him, fist clenched.
-As she reached him she flung her arms around his waist, and held him... fast, but gently.
+As she reached him, she flung her arms around his waist, and held him... fast, but gently.

 "A' love yeh', Adri'" she said with a soft voice.
-"But you have got to start learning people skills."
+"But you have got to start learning some people skills."

 A whimpering sound came from the dragonborn, as the notebook fell from his arms, followed by the sandbag, and the hourglass, before his knees gave in under him, and he slumbered to the ground.
 It had been a really long day, and he wasn't sure he could handle more mood swings.